 Cornell Soil Assessment test will be collected on grazed paddocks and non-grazed paddocks in the spring and fall of 2019 and 2020 to compare any changes in the soil.

 Educational & Outreach Activities

-At this point, we are re-evaluating our objectives and hope to share our results from our reduced grazing project of 60 inch vines for summer of 2020.
-We hope to do a field day in the fall of 2020 if the sheep are successful on 60 inch vines.
+At this point, we are re-evaluating our objectives and hope to share our results from our reduced grazing project of 60 inch vines.
+We were hoping to do a small trial during the fall of 2020 of the sheep to see if they are successful on 60 inch vines.
+However, due to Covid 19, the trial did not happen.
+We hope to do a small trial the spring of 2021 and try to record something to share on the internet.
 If too much damage is being done, the sheep will be removed and we will share our results in an article.

 We released the ewes into the vineyard Mid-May after the vineyard perimeter was fenced with electric net fencing and cross divided into 3 paddocks.
 The sheep were rotated from paddock 1 to paddock 2 after 7 days, the sheep were rotated from paddock 2 to paddock 3 after 7 days.
 We had to re-adjust the muzzles 2 times on some of the sheep but overall the muzzles seem to fit well.
 I was out of the country for a week and Jon (owner of the vineyard) and my husband were observing the sheep.

 When I returned home, I went to look at the project.
 Jon, Mark and I noticed that the vines in paddock 3 had no growth.
 We had not seen any grazing of the vines by the sheep and started to think it was winter kill of the vines (it was very common in the 2019 MN grapevines) or deer.
 I rotated the sheep back to paddock 1.
 The next day I went to observe the sheep again.
 It became apparent that the sheep were eating the new growth of the vines.
 The sheep were penned into the holding pen, loaded up and the grant was discontinued for the year.